o3de/o3de.org/content/docs/user-guide/testing/test-suites/_index.md

 In general Smoke Tests will cover all product level tests:

 1. **Build Verification Tests**: Are basic boot tests.
-2. **Unit Tests**: Automated tests that covers the smallest testable unit of code, i.e. single function calls, API, or product core functionality.
+2. **Unit Tests**: Are automated tests that covers the smallest testable unit of code, i.e. single function calls, API, or product core functionality.
+Unit tests of single functions can be in the smoke suite, but only when they are critically important, and that unit tests can live in the main suite.

 All submissions to mainline will be tested against the Smoke Tests Suite first before any other test suites.
 Any submission that fails the Smoke Testing will be rejected.

-**Total time to run**: 10 minutes.
+**Maximum total time to run**: 10 minutes.

+If this maximum time is exceeded, the suite needs to be brought back under 10 minutes by optimizing tests and/or moving less-critical tests out of Smoke and into Main.

 **Run cadence**: Triggers with every AR Submission Run.